Consensus Protections Against Attacks and Failure Modes

 If more than about 20% of validators are unreachable or not behaving properly, the network fails to reach a consensus.
 During this time, new transactions can be tentatively processed, but new ledger versions cannot be validated, so those transactions' final outcomes are not certain.
 In this situation, it would become immediately obvious that the XRP Ledger is unhealthy, prompting intervention from human participants who can decide whether to wait, or reconfigure their set of trusted validators.

 The only way to confirm an invalid transaction would be to get at least 80% of trusted validators to approve of the transaction and agree on its exact outcome.
 (Invalid transactions include those spending money that has already been spent, or otherwise breaking the rules of the network.)
 In other words, a large majority of trusted validators would have to collude.
 With dozens of trusted validators run by different people and businesses in different parts of the world, this would be very difficult to achieve intentionally.

 As with any software system, bugs (or intentionally malicious code) in the implementation of the XRP Ledger Consensus Protocol, commonly deployed software packages, or their dependencies, are a problem to be taken seriously.
 Even bugs that cause a server to crash when it sees carefully crafted inputs can be abused to disrupt the progress of the network.
-Ripple takes precautions to address this threat in its reference implementations of XRP Ledger software, including:
+XRP Ledger developers take precautions to address this threat in the reference implementations of XRP Ledger software, including:

 - An open-source code base , so any member of the public can review, compile, and independently test the relevant software.

 - A thorough and robust code review process for all changes to the official XRP Ledger repositories.

-- Digital signatures from Ripple employees on all releases and official software packages.
+- Digital signatures from well-known developers on all releases and official software packages.

 - Regularly-commissioned professional reviews for security vulnerabilities and insecurities.